maitrix-org/llm-reasoners/examples/DRPO/README.md

 - **`cuda_visible_devices`** (str): Specifies which CUDA devices are visible.
 - **`num_gpus`** (int): Number of GPUs to use.

-**Note:** All scripts have been tested on a single A100 GPU with 80GB memory.
-If they fail on your GPU, consider adjusting the `num_gpus` and `gpu_memory_utilization` parameters when using local models like LLAMA or MITRAL, as defined in the [vLLM API](https://github.com/vllm-project/vllm).

 ## Training Outputs